matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 ```
 Status for instance GigabitEthernet1 is up
-Status for instance GigabitEthernet2 is down
+Status for instance GigabitEthernet2 is administratively down
-Status for instance GigabitEthernet3 is down
+Status for instance GigabitEthernet3 is administratively down
 Status for instance Loopback21 is up
 Status for instance Loopback2050 is up
 ```